Intro

 There are various text, element and layer properties in Figma that you can use to design your slides.
 For positioning elements on slides, feel free to use auto-layout, grouping or just arrange your items freely within a slide frame.

-2. Check your layer hierarchy
+2. Check layer hierarchy

-4. Unsupported properties
+3. Unsupported properties

 PropertyAdditonal info